ONTAP 9 Manuals ( CA08871-402 )

 * System performance is not degraded beyond these percentages regardless of the number of volumes added in excess of the recommended limits.

-Multi-admin verification with volumes protected with Autonomous Ransomware Protection (ARP)
+Multi-admin verification with volumes protected with ARP

 Beginning with ONTAP 9.13.1, you can enable multi-admin verification (MAV) for additional security with ARP.
 MAV ensures that at least two or more authenticated administrators are required to turn off ARP, pause ARP, or mark a suspected attack as a false positive on a protected volume.
 Learn how to enable MAV for ARP-protected volumes.